- WHERE TO STAY

 Waterloo Station is in the heart of London on the south bank of the River Thames, next to the London Eye with the Houses of Parliament within sight.
 It is not a major hotel district, though there are some very large chain hotels in the vicinity.
 These hotels will normally have County Hall or Waterloo in their name.
 They are not cheap but at the weekend there are good deals as the target audience are those with government business in the vicinity..

 Victoria is a major very large hotel district with much better links to the two main airports, Heathrow and Gatwick.
-You do pay a price premium for a hotel in this area compared with districts like Kensington.
+Again you do pay a price premium for a hotel in this area compared with districts like Kensington.

 Train tickets allow travel on any train, although the cheapest tickets may have exclusion periods.
 It's often much cheaper and more convenient to pre book your ticket on-line in advance.
 The cheapest rail fares are often advanced purchase, released around 12 weeks prior to travel.

-Pre booking tickets on-line is more convenient and enables you to purchase the best value tickets for your itinerary.
-You can opt to receive either an e-ticket or you can collect them from station ticket machines.
+Pre booking tickets on-line enable you to purchase the best value tickets for your itinerary as well as being convenient.
+You can buy tickets on-line using a credit card opting either for e-ticket or you can collect them at machines at either Gatwick or Southampton stations.

 Nearly all stations have manned ticket offices, unlike the London Underground, and all have ticket machines.
 Ticket offices at the main stations are open all day from early morning to evening.
 However, queues for the manned ticket offices can be long and much of the time you will get a cheaper fare by buying well in advance.